Ping-Group-UCSC/PL-lineshape-code/Examples/NV-Diamond/README.md

 -----------------------------------
 0. In this folder all steps above have already been executed.
 Please return to the root of the example `Examples/NV-Diamond`.

 1. Run the pl calculation.
-Note running the pl code without a speicified input file results in several default settings.
+Note running the pl code without a specified input file results in several default settings.
 (Note that minimally one can simply execute `../../code/main.py`, the command below is good for running the calculation and wishing to save the output to file while also viewing the progress in the console.)

 ```bash
 python3 -u ../../code/main.py | tee pl.out